AssemblyScript/website/src/garbage-collection.md

 ## "Default" runtime

-The default runtime provides a complete dynamic memory manager backing `new`, `heap.alloc`, `heap.realloc` and `heap.free` and is suitable for most non-interactive use cases, like the compiler itself.
+The default runtime provides a complete dynamic memory manager backing `new`, `heap.alloc`, `heap.realloc` and `heap.free` and is suitable for most non-interactive use cases where GC pause times are not a concern, but throughput is.
+One example for such a use case is the compiler itself, where there is a bounded amount of garbage produced during a bounded amount of work (here: parsing and compiling a program), and where it is fine to buffer garbage until performing a full GC at the end (here: after compiling a program) with maximum efficiency.

-It aims at not bloating generated modules, i.e. as would be the case by going overboard with filler implementations for WebAssembly futures that are not yet available (e.g. maintaining a separate shadow stack since WebAssembly's execution stack is not inspectable).
+As such it aims at not bloating generated modules, i.e. as would be the case by going overboard with costly filler implementations for WebAssembly futures that are not yet available (for example utilizing a shadow stack).
 As a compromise, it has to be invoked manually (it is not automated), ideally externally, by calling `exports.__collect()` when the WebAssembly execution stack is known to be fully unwound.

 It always performs a full garbage collection cycle, marking all reachable and sweeping all unreachable objects, and stops the program while doing so.
 Invoking garbage collection more often reduces the amount of garbage lingering around at any point in time, while invoking it less frequently increases throughput.